mendix/docs/content/howto/mobile/native-deep-link.md

 ### 4.2 Using Utilities in Your App [todo: check utilities]

-Now we have the utilities to register and process an URL, we can use them in our application.
+Now that you have the utilities to register and process an URL, you can use them in your application:

 1. In your app add the **App events** widget, which is also par of the Native Mobile Resource module, on your home page.
 1. Select open the widget and in the tab `App events` section `Page load` select a `On load` action `Call nanoflow`, and create a new nanoflow named **OL_RegisterDeepLink**: